Skip to main content

 • “Graphics being updated to a higher resolution (as some of the song backgrounds and note results look pretty baked).”

-• “To start, the visuals look almost worse than a browser game.
-I played the old-school Beat2Jam/O2Jam v2 and v3 to palate cleanse after this tragic mess.”
+• “To start, the visuals look almost worse than a browser game, and I did play the old-school Beat2Jam/O2Jam v2 and v3 to palate cleanse after this tragic mess.”

-• “The graphics look like a poorly made mobile game (because that's exactly where they were taken from).
-The charts aren't super fun from my experience, and the worst part: the song rental system.”
+• “The graphics look like a terrible mobile game (because that's exactly where they were taken from), the charts aren't super fun from my experience, and the worst part: the song rental system.”

-• “Song loading is eternal, charts are broken, UX is really poor, and the UI and graphics look like a +10 year old phone game at this point.”
+• “Song loading is eternal, charts are broken, UX is really poor, UI and graphics look like a +10 year old phone game at this point.”

 • optimization

-The optimization of the game has been widely criticized, with users reporting severe performance issues, including stuttering, audio sync problems, and input lag, even on high-end systems.
-Many players describe the game as unoptimized and comparable to older titles that run more smoothly, leading to a frustrating experience.
-While some initial performance issues have been addressed, significant problems persist, making the game feel poorly ported and lacking in polish.
+The game's optimization has been widely criticized, with users reporting severe performance issues, including stuttering, audio sync problems, and input lag, even on high-end systems.
+Many players describe it as unoptimized and comparable to older games, with some stating that it feels like a poorly executed port from mobile.
+While some initial complaints have been addressed, persistent issues remain, leading to a frustrating experience overall.

 • “As for performance, the game stutters regularly and some animations even lag when I'm running the game with hardware light-years ahead of what's listed in the recommended requirements.”